apollo-inspire/markdown-recipe-library/recipes/paneer-curry.md

 1. Heat 3 tbsp unsalted butter and and 1bsp oil in a deep pan.
 2. Sauté the onion, garlic, ginger & red pepper mixture for ~5 mins.
 3. Add spice mix and cook for ~2 mins
-4. Add the Tomato Passata, 180ml stock, 1 tbsp Tomato Puree/Paste, 2 teasp sugar
+4. Add the Tomato Passata, 180ml stock, 1 tbsp Tomato Puree/Paste, 2 teasp sugar.
 5. Simmer over medium heat for ~10 minutes until thickened while stirring occasionally.
 6. In the meanwhile preheat the oven (usually 180°C)
 7. After the oven is preheated, add the naan (cooking time on the package)